failure-driven/blog/content/rails-camp/commit-22-autofocus-text-area.md

 > **Q:** How do you get your team to work the way you want them to work?

 > **A:** I work at higher architercture level.
-How thing integrate together
+How things integrate together
 > that kind of thing.

-**TODO** continue from here on

-product: Harbour what AWS env looks like
+> **Q:** and where do you work at the moment?

+> **A:** I am the founder of [hava.io](https://www.hava.io/) which visualises
+> your existing cloud infrastructure and network topology automatically.
+Put it
-"put it this wway I have a lot of access to a lot of pepoles envoirments"
+> this way, I have a lot of access to a lot of pepoles envoirments.

+> The product is about discovering those services and visualising them.
+Humans
-about discovering thoose services hmans ae good at anomoly detection "kind fo massive giant spot the difference"
+> are then good at anomoly detection, kind of like a massive spot the
+> difference once the services are visualised.
+This visualisation allows for

-visualise and diagnoes network and security
+> network diagnoses and security audits.

+> **Q:** and what did you get out of todays session on pairing and test driving?

-I got out of it "Iam correct testing is not for me, not my style"
+> **A:** I got out of it that I was always correct!
+Testing isnot for me, it's

-I started in basic and C - there was not much in terms of testing then
+> not my style.
+I started in writing Basic and C, there was not much in terms

-growning up with the development of internet technologies was so easy, but these days there are som many things to know and where these concpets, technologies, netowrk libarries and where they came from
+> of testing back then.
+In fact growning up with the development of internet
+> technologies was so easy, things were simple and slowly evolved so following
+> along was simple as things would take some years to develop.

+> These days though there are some many technologies and evolving concpets.
+I
+> imagine it would be extremely hard to keep up to date and understand how
+> these things have evolved.
+In my case all the various network libraries and
+> how they have evolved.

-Boot camps - thoughts?
-I have seen good results from people it covers you don't know what hyou don't know if you want to go down this bpath this is the package of the things you need to know
+> **Q:** Boot camps for coding - thoughts?

+> **A:** I have seen good results from people! it covers all the things that
+> you don't know that you don't know.
+If you want to go down this path, it will
+> package up all the things you need to know.
+I belveive to become a developer
-to become dev technoloigist you need to be a patrticular type of person
+> or technoloigist you need to be a patrticular type of person.
+People who get
+> passionate about technology.
+These people ignite at the challenge and work

-but a lot of people get passion ignite and then keep on top of it and move forward
+> hard to keep on top of the changing technology landscape and move forward.

+> **Q:** What most surprised you about our time pairing together today?

-" you got me to do something I didn't want to do wtih great success"
+> **A:** You got me to do something I didn't want to do, and you did it with
+> great success! well done!

 ## Lolcommit

 ![commit 22 James Martaletti](https://s3-ap-southeast-2.amazonaws.com/failure-driven-blog/railscamp-24-woodfield-hobart/commit_22_james_martelletti_29385d82754.gif)

+### Next time

+Now that the user could easily enter a guess, join us next time for working out if the guess is actually correct.
+That and a comparison of our app to a banking app.

 #### Authored By: